meifu/RequireJS-and-React-Flux/README.md

 });
 ```

 `Dispatch`, `Constants`, `Actions`, `Store` will be used in Flux.
-To require them easier, I use `config.js` to set up the paths of these modules.
+The paths of these modules were defined in config.js then I can require them anywhere easily.

 In order to write .jsx for react.js components, I need to define `jsx!components/XXX.jsx` in require.

-You can use ES6 syntax in this application.
+You can write ES6 syntax in this application.

-Flux 會用到 Dispatcher，Constants，Actions，Store，所以我將它設定在 config.js 中這樣您就可以在專案中任意的 require 進來。
-另外可以寫 .jsx，只需要在 require 中定義 jsx!components/XXX.jsx，
-可以寫 ES6 語法 。

 config.js